Your Gentle Dentist in Boise

 - Nitrous Oxide – Sometimes called “laughing gas” due to the feelings of euphoria it can induce, nitrous oxide is a gas that you inhale through a mask, and it will leave you feeling calm and relaxed.
 The effects of the gas will start to diminish as soon as the mask is removed, leaving you free to return to work or any other activities right away.

 - Oral Sedation – If the doctor recommends oral sedation, you will take a sedative in pill form about an hour prior to your appointment.
 The sedative will begin to relax you almost immediately and it wears off slowly, so you will need a responsible driver to bring you in for your appointment and take you home after.
 As the doctor works, you will slip into a state of complete mental and physical relaxation.
-While under sedation, you will maintain the ability to converse with the doctor, but you will have no awareness of any details of your treatment.
+While under mild sedation, you will maintain the ability to converse with the doctor, but you will have no awareness of any details of your treatment.
+Even better, many times the sedation medication has an amnesiac effect preventing you from remembering most, if not all of your appointment.
 Most patients who use oral sedation can resume normal activities by the same evening.

 Overcome Your Anxiety